How Much Can We Forget about Data Contamination?: Discussion

 \section{Discussion}

-This work presents different experiments on data contamination and forgetting.
-We have seen that the impact of contamination can vanish as the size of the training data increases -- an aspect that has largely been overlooked in the literature \citep{yang2023rethinking,oren2023proving,jiang2024investigating}.
-We have also shown that the hyperparameters of AdamW play an important part in forgetting -- an insight that might inform the parametrization of future training runs.
-Of course, it would be interesting to study contamination and forgetting on a larger scale.
-Nevertheless, we have shown that the effects of contamination can vanish {\it even though} the number of steps we could train the models for was limited.
+In this work, we have connected the literature on data contamination \citep{jiang2024investigating} with research on forgetting \citep{tirumala2022memorization,jagielski2023measuring}.
+Through careful controlled experiments, we have shown that the impact of contamination depends on the joint scaling of model, data and contamination --- an aspect that has largely been overlooked in the existing literature \citep{yang2023rethinking,oren2023proving,jiang2024investigating}.
+Perhaps surprisingly, we have also seen that the impact of contamination can be completely forgotten, an effect that is especially relevant for training runs that operate in the large-data regime \citep{groeneveld2024olmo,team2024gemma}.
+As a consequence, large-data LLM pre-training also appears to be empirically {\it stable} with respect to individual benchmark questions \citep{bousquet2002stability}.
+Interestingly, we have also seen a number of ways in which LLM pre-training is different from other learning setups.
+For example, we have seen that forgetting behaves very differently when training on a continuous stream of novel data as opposed to multi-epoch training on a limited dataset \citep{tirumala2022memorization,muennighoff2023scaling}.

+The {\it ``contamination problem''} as studied in this paper has interesting connections to many areas of machine learning, including privacy \citep{graves2021amnesiac,jagielski2023measuring}, data attribution \citep{kirchenbauer2024lmd3}, and generalization \citep{bousquet2002stability,hardt2016train,mania2019model}.
+The connection to data attribution arises from the fact that the presence or absence of a benchmark question in the pre-training data sometimes appears to be irrelevant for the model behavior {\it on that same datapoint}, suggesting that it does not make sense to attribute model behavior to individual datapoints in this regime.

-We have studied data contamination with a focus on the leakage of benchmark questions into the training data.
-This means that our work might be more informative about the topic than other works that study contamination in different contexts.
-At the same time, one has to be careful when extrapolating our results, especially to a privacy setup \citep{carlini2019secret,jagielski2023measuring}.
+An important limitation of our work is that our empirical results on forgetting are restricted to benchmark questions.
+This means that one has to be careful when extrapolating our results to other contexts, especially to a privacy setup \citep{carlini2019secret,jagielski2023measuring}.
 This is because empirical forgetting might behave differently for random strings or otherwise uniquely identifiable information \citep{carlini2021extracting}.

-The {\it ``contamination problem''} as studied in this paper has interesting connections to many areas of machine learning, including privacy \citep{graves2021amnesiac,jagielski2023measuring}, data attribution \citep{kirchenbauer2024lmd3}, and generalization \citep{bousquet2002stability,hardt2016train,mania2019model}.
-The connection to data attribution is especially relevant in light of our results.
-This is because we demonstrate cases where the presence or absence of a datapoint in the training data is irrelevant for the model behavior {\it on that same datapoint}, meaning it does not make sense to attribute model behavior to individual datapoints in this regime.